 - Witch hazel (or vodka) for a spray – mix 4 oz with 40-50 drops of essential oils.
 The witch hazel offers an added dimension to skin health and keeps the water from developing bacteria.

 Add water to fill a spray bottle.
 You could make everyone his or her own personal blend in little bottles.
 Or make a larger family batch by multiplying the ingredients.
 With 6 of us, we go through a lot of spray.
 You can also add vitamin E if the spray dries your skin out.

 These essential oils can work as repellants to insects:

 - Lemongrass (has been known to attract bees, so be aware of that)

 Be sure to use glass spray bottles and jars with essential oil products so you can reuse them again and again.
-Plastic will work for short-term use, but some of the oils will eventually corrode plastic.
+Plastic will work for short-term use, but some of the oils might eventually corrode plastic.
 I just switch out the spray mechanism when it wears out.

 Isn’t it wonderful that we can smell nice and be healthy while making it uncomfortable for creepy critters with our natural bug spray?